snowplow/documentation/docs/collecting-data/collecting-from-own-applications/java-tracker/previous-versions/java-tracker-v0-12/tracking-specific-client-side-properties/index.md

 The `useragent` is also automatically added during enrichment.
 Snowplow pipelines provide multiple useragent-parsing [enrichments](/docs/enriching-your-data/available-enrichments/index.md).
 To manually override the detected useragent, use a `Subject` and set a `useragent` string.
 For the default Tracker configuration with OkHttp, the default `useragent` will be "okhttp/4.2.2".

 The `network_userid` is the cookie value for the event collector’s third-party cookie.
 It is the server-side user identifier.
 The cookie is named `sp` (or `micro` for Snowplow Micro pipelines).
-The default behaviour is for the collector to provide a new cookie/`network_userid` for each event it receives.
+The default behavior is for the collector to provide a new cookie/`network_userid` for each event it receives.
 To override the collector cookie’s value with your own generated ID, use a `Subject` object and set `networkUserId`.

 A further property, `timezone`, is generated automatically during Subject initialization, based on `Calendar.getInstance().getTimeZone()`.
 Therefore, this will be added to all events with a `Subject` attached.
 The default will be overriden if `timezone` is provided explicitly.